ironbar/arc25/docs/05_Solution_Summary.md

 ![how-ai-might-solve-arc](res/how-ai-might-solve-arc.png)

 - **Policy**: a Large Reasoning Model.
-- **World model**: python interpreter
+- **World model**: Python interpreter.
-- **Judgment**: metric function
+- **Judgment**: metric function.
-- **Learning**: reinforcement learning and hindsight experience replay
+- **Learning**: reinforcement learning and hindsight experience replay.

-That way we only have to learn the policy and parametrize the learning, all the other modules are guaranteed to work perfectly.
+That way we only have to learn the policy and parametrize the learning.
+All the other modules are guaranteed to work correctly.

 #### Path 4.
 Frame ARC as a game and solve it with RL

 The idea is to frame ARC as a reinforcement learning problem.
 The system is given a new task and it needs to learn it as efficiently as possible.
-It is like playing a game, but instead of hitting the buttons, it has to write code.
+It is like playing a game, but instead of hitting buttons, it has to write code.
 The code generates an output that is evaluated against the ground truth and returns a score.

 Finding the right program is equivalent to finding the right trajectory to solve a game.
-Instead of actions, we write code, but the problem is exactly the same.
-When we want to solve a new task in ARC is the same as wanting to solve a new game.
-We can frame the problem as a Reinforcement learning game, with a very sparse reward.
+Instead of actions, we write code, but the problem is the same.
+Wanting to solve a new task in ARC is the same as wanting to solve a new game.
+We can frame the problem as a reinforcement learning game with a very sparse reward.

 The challenge of ARC tasks is that the reward is very sparse, and standard RL methods do not work well in that setting.
-When rewards are very sparse we need to add some tricks like: hindsight experience replay, curiosity to promote exploration or having access to human demonstrations.
+When rewards are very sparse we need to add tricks like hindsight experience replay, curiosity to promote exploration or access to human demonstrations.

 ### Why it will beat the other approaches